-- Manage follow-up and compliance actions required under the Environmental Assessment Certificate (EAC) and the Port and Environmental Review (PER) permit. - Liaise with regulators on matters related to EAC and PER permit conditions and commitments made through the environmental assessment process. - Oversee outstanding environmental permits and associated environmental studies, monitoring, and compliance processes. - Support the Technical Heritage Committee and archaeology investigation program.
+- Manage follow-up and compliance actions required under the Environmental Assessment Certificate (EAC) and the Port and Environmental Review (PER) permit.

-- Ongoing conversations between the Contractor, Province and environmental regulators on the Project's environmental requirements. - Continued discussions with the Contractor on environmental offsetting requirements for the Existing Bridge Demolition FAA.
+- Liaise with regulators on matters related to EAC and PER permit conditions and commitments made through the environmental assessment process. - Oversee outstanding environmental permits and associated environmental studies, monitoring, and compliance processes. - Support the Technical Heritage Committee and archaeology investigation program.

-- On January 18, 2023, the EAO issued a Non-compliance Order relating to the use of equipment, requiring certain conditions to be met prior to further work on or near water involving the use of equipment, including vehicles that use hydrocarbons continuing.
-The VFPA issued a subsequent Order which mirrored the conditions of the EAO Order.
-The EAO and VFPA lifted their respective Orders on January 24 as conditions were met and work resumed. - There were 117 environmental non-compliances reported by the Independent Environmental Monitor for the month of January.
-Two non-compliances were related to a reportable spill of hazardous substance to water, one non-compliance was related to a spill of hazardous substance to land, one non-compliance was related to an underwater noise exceedance, and one non-compliance was related to a turbidity exceedance.
-Most of the remaining 112 non-compliances were in relation to minor spills of hydrocarbons to land and non-compliances.
+- Ongoing conversations between the Contractor, Province and environmental regulators on the Project's environmental requirements. - Continued discussions with the Contractor on environmental offsetting requirements for the Existing Bridge Demolition FAA. - The Contractor provided the Environmental Assessment Office (EAO) and the Vancouver Fraser Port Authority (VFPA) plans for hydrocarbon management to meet the requirements of the January 2023 Non-compliance Order.
+The EAO and VFPA are currently reviewing the plans. - There were 71 environmental non-compliances for the month of February.
+70 of which were in relation to a non-reportable spill to land and one related to a non-conformance event.
 All spills were cleaned up appropriately and no lasting environmental impacts occurred.